MChorfa/caiii/README.md

 # Composite AI Impact Index

+## DISCLAIMER ❗❗❗

+<span style="color:red;">❗ This project is a fictional example created for educational purposes.
+It does not represent a real company or product. ❗</span>

 ## Description

 The **Composite AI Impact Index** project is designed to measure the performance, cost, environmental impact, and compliance of AI models.
 It includes the following components: